shivammehta25/shivammehta25.github.io/_posts/2023-01-10-deriving-categorical-cross-entropy-and-softmax.md

 ## Differentiating cross-entropy loss

-We differentiate cross entropy with respect to the input to the softmax x_k as the local derivative of softmax defined in Eq.
+We differentiate cross entropy with respect to an arbitrary input to the softmax $x_k$ as the local derivative of softmax defined in Eq.
 4 will help us to get a trivial solution for cross entropy's local derivative.

 $$
 \begin{align*}